Classical Futures Europe

 Sibelius (arr.
 Farrington) Symphony No.5

-Watch Royal Northern Sinfonia and cellist Steffan Morris perform Tchaikovsky’s Andante Cantabile, conducted by Chloé van Soeterstède, below.
+Watch Royal Northern Sinfonia perform Tchaikovsky’s Andante Cantabile (cello – Steffan Morris), and Ylva Skog’s They Call Her Love conducted by Chloé van Soeterstède, below.